The star Greek-American soprano (1923-1976), a legend in her time and today, has left many signed photos, programs, letters and signed records.

 Thanks to demand, the market is full of all kinds of autographs by her, including many that are obviously fake.
-Our article focuses on discussing the authenticity of Maria Callas autographs.
+Our article focuses on discussing the authenticity of a Maria Callas autograph.

 Some noted Maria Callas fans and memorabilia collectors, started noting discrepancies in her signature early on, and decided to turn detectives.